AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 // ReferenceError: functionScoped is not defined
 ```

-In the first example the value of the `var` global leaked out of the block-scope and could be accessed from the global scope, whereas in the second example `var` was confined inside a function-scope and we could not access it from outside.
+In the first example the value of the `var`  leaked out of the block-scope and could be accessed from outside, whereas in the second example `var` was confined inside a function-scope and we could not access it from outside.

 &nbsp;